NVIDIA/TensorRT/samples/README.md

 Many samples require the TensorRT sample data package.
 If not already mounted under `/usr/src/tensorrt/data` (NVIDIA NGC containers), download and extract it:

-1. Download the current [TensorRT sample data package](https://github.com/NVIDIA/TensorRT/releases/download/v11.0/tensorrt_sample_data_20260602.zip).
-Sample data is updated only when needed, so the package may be hosted under an earlier TensorRT release.
+1. Download the sample data from [TensorRT GitHub Releases](https://github.com/NVIDIA/TensorRT/releases).

 2. Extract and set up the data:
     ```bash